 Waste management is one of the biggest problems in India’s urban areas.
 According to The Energy and Resources Institute (TERI), the country currently generates 62 million tons of waste annually, of which only 43 tons are collected each year.
 This makes waste disposal and management a massive headache for not only local governments but also for neighbourhoods, apartment complexes and societies.
+To avoid huge dumping of waste and maintain a clean environment, residents and societies must be aware of essential apartment waste management techniques and tips.
+Here, we have provided a detailed guide on waste management for apartments.

 What is Apartment Waste Management?